CharlieTheProgrammer/CharlieTheProgrammer.github.io/ReadMe.txt

     - Eastern 5

 Phase III:
- - Add functionality to select 2 other timezones and be able to switch through them.
+ - Add functionality to save timezones and be able to switch through them.